9th8/up-to-date-real-world-haskell/19-error-handling.md

 1. Custom Data Types for Errors

-    While a `String` indicating the cause of an error may be useful to humans down the road, it\'s often helpful to define a custom error type that we can use to programmatically decide on a course of action based upon exactly what the problem was.
-For instance, let\'s say that for some reason, besides 0, we also don\'t want to divide by 10 or 20.
+    While a `String` indicating the cause of an error may be useful to humans down the road, it's often helpful to define a custom error type that we can use to programmatically decide on a course of action based upon exactly what the problem was.
+For instance, let's say that for some reason, besides 0, we also don't want to divide by 10 or 20.
 We could define a custom error type like so:

     ``` example